maths/moodle-qtype_stack/doc/en/Authoring/Errors.md

 df_simp:subst(sub,df);
 ```
 This produces the error message
-> The function name "sin" is potentially redefined in unclear substitutions.The function name "diff" is potentially redefined in unclear substitutions.
+> The function name "sin" is potentially redefined in unclear substitutions.
+The function name "diff" is potentially redefined in unclear substitutions.

 The issue is that `sub` is a complicated expression here, so the validation system is not able to check that this code is not doing something suspicious.